build-trust/ockam/examples/command/portals/snowflake/example-6/README.md

 ![Architecture](diagram.png)

-This example shows how to query a private Postgres database from a Snowflake native app.
+This example shows how to use the Ockam Snowflake native application to query a private Postgres database.

 There are three main steps involved in that setup: